Jermaine McSporran

-Jermaine McSporran (born 1 January 1977, Manchester, England) is a retired footballer who last played for Oxford City in the Southern League Division One South and West, after having been released by Chester City and Banbury United in the summer of 2006.
+Jermaine McSporran (born 1 January 1977) is an English retired footballer who last played for Oxford City in the Southern League Division One South and West, after having been released by Chester City and Banbury United in the summer of 2006.

 He was signed by Chester City from Doncaster Rovers (where he scored two goals, one against Ipswich in the League Cup and one in the league against Oldham) in 2006 and has also played for Wycombe Wanderers.
 In March 2004 he moved to Walsall.
 He joined Boston United in February 2006, and also played for Abingdon United.

 He works full-time in a Unipart distribution warehouse in Oxford.